juhp/fbrnch/README.md

 ```

 ### Commit, Merging and Building in Koji
-The update command helps with updating a package after editing the spec file
+The update-version command helps with updating a package
-to a newer version:
+after editing the spec file to a newer version:
 ```
-$ fbrnch update
+$ fbrnch update-version
 ```
 which will download the new tarball and upload it, etc.